SuperBruceJia/promptcraft/README.md

 from promptcraft import character

-sentence = "Natalia sold clips to 48 of her friends in April, and then she sold half as many clips in May." level = 0.25  # Number of characters that will be edited

-character_tool = character.CharacterPerturb(sentence=sentence, level=level)
+sentence = "Natalia sold clips to 48 of her friends in April, and then she sold half as many clips in May." level = 0.25  # Percentage of characters that will be edited character_tool = character.CharacterPerturb(sentence=sentence, level=level)
 ```
 ## Character Replacement